Materials-Consortia/schemas/defs/v1.2/prefixes/si/pebi.md

 **Definition name:** `pebi`

 **Prefix name:** pebi
-**Latin symbol:** Ei
+**Latin symbol:** Pi
-**Display symbol:** Ei
+**Display symbol:** Pi

-**Description:** The pebi prefix as a dimensionless multiple of 2⁵⁰ is one of a set of recommended prefixes in the International System of Units (SI), 9th Edition for refering to powers of 2.
+**Description:** The pebi prefix as a dimensionless multiple of 2⁵⁰ is one of a set of recommended prefixes in the International System of Units (SI), 9th Edition for referring to powers of 2.